 However, scientists have discovered that the key to creating a future sustainable model for intensive agriculture could lie in the past and even be supplemented by human excrement as an organic fertiliser.

 Duncan Cameron, Professor of Plant and Soil Biology at the University of Sheffield, said: “Soil is lost rapidly but replaced over millennia and this represents one of the greatest global threats for agriculture.

-“Erosion rates from ploughed fields average 10-100 times greater than rates of soil formation and nearly 33 per cent of the world’s arable land has been lost to erosion or pollution in the last 40 years.
+“Erosion rates from ploughed fields average 10-100 times greater than rates of soil formation and nearly 33% of the world’s arable land has been lost to erosion or pollution in the last 40 years.

 “This is catastrophic when you think that it takes about 500 years to form 2.5 cm of topsoil under normal agricultural conditions.
 A sustainable model for intensive agriculture could combine the lessons of history with the benefits of modern biotechnology.”